day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- Set uplock=TrueRear，ctaFirm enginesend_order()Function generator response，And it calls its most fundamental functions entrustedsend_server_order()Lock commission to deal with the conversion。The first is to create the original commissionoriginal_req，Then callconverterFile insideOffsetConverterCategoryconvert_order_requestRelated to conversion。
+-  set up lock=True rear ，cta firm engine send_order() function generator response ， and it calls its most fundamental functions entrusted send_server_order() lock commission to deal with the conversion .  the first is to create the original commission original_req， then call converter file inside OffsetConverter category convert_order_request related to conversion .

 ```
     def send_order(